arjjunck/arjjunck/README.md

-# Hi, I'm Arjun Krishna 👋
+# Hi, I'm Arjun

-Full Stack Developer based in Ireland, interested in AI/ML, data analytics, AI agents, RAG, robotics and simulation.
+I’m a Full Stack Developer based in Ireland with experience across healthcare, logistics, and software training domains.
+I enjoy building practical software solutions that solve real problems, especially where software, data, and AI can improve decision-making or automate repetitive work.

+My background combines full-stack development, data analytics, machine learning, and deep learning.
+I have worked on projects involving predictive maintenance, sensor data analysis, business intelligence dashboards, medical imaging, NLP, and industrial fault detection.

+I started with software development and gradually moved deeper into AI and data-driven applications.
+At the moment, I am focusing on building stronger full-stack applications using **.NET, React, SQL, Docker, cloud deployment, RAG, and AI agents**.

+I’m also interested in the future of **robotics, AI simulation, autonomous systems, and intelligent agents**.
+My long-term goal is to build systems that connect software engineering, AI, automation, and real-world problem solving.

 ## About Me